ch-stark/gitops-rbac-example/blog/blog.md

 ### Using PolicyGenerator and Kyverno

-We use Kyverno to better ensure the Rules are working We use PolicyGenerator to deploy Kyverno policies to the Hub or to the ManagedClusters.
+We use Kyverno to better ensure the Rules are working We use PolicyGenerator to deploy Kyverno as RHACM policies to the Hub or to the ManagedClusters.

 ### Integrating PolicyGenerator and ArgoCD

+Goal of this is that you can dyanically generate ACM-Policies from resources and configuration files which are stored and synced by ArgoCD
 This Integration uses initContainers to add the  Policy Generator tool to thr ArgoCD-Repo server.
 See more information here:
 [Custom tooling supported by Operator](https://github.com/argoproj-labs/argocd-operator/blob/master/docs/usage/customization.md).
-See an example of the implemented [here](https://github.com/ch-stark/gitops-rbac-example/blob/main/rbacmultitenancydemo/argocds/policies-argocd.yaml#L6).
+See an example of the implementation [here](https://github.com/ch-stark/gitops-rbac-example/blob/main/rbacmultitenancydemo/argocds/policies-argocd.yaml#L6).
 This approach is explained in more detail in this [blog](https://cloud.redhat.com/blog/generating-governance-policies-using-kustomize-and-gitops).

 ### Disable Templating